pydio/pydio-doc-howto/oidc_simple_saml_php.md

-This is an example of connecting Pydio Cells with an open-source saml server.
+This is an example of connecting Cells Enterprise with an open-source saml server.
 SimpleSAMLphp is written in native PHP that deals with authentication.
 For more information, please visit [this link](https://simplesamlphp.org/)

 ## Install and configure SimpleSAMLphp server
 It's possible to configure SimpleSAMLPhp to serve as a Service Provider or as Idetity Provider.
 In this how-to, we are going to setup a Identity Provider which provider services to Cells - a service provider.

 Following the docs of simplesamlphp, you can easily download source code and setup a web server on a linux box.
 For demonstration only, a simple authsource is set in simplesamlphp by copying the sample accompanied source code to config/authsources.php.